Macro Factors in Asset-Based Finance

 Compounding conventions

-Daily vs. term SOFR creates operational differences
+Daily vs. term SOFR creates operational differences that persist in live structures

 Fallback language